SubmarinerApp/Submariner/README.md

 * Fix covers being deleted by the system on macOS 15.
 * Fix searches being ran twice.
 * Fix albums with the same ID across multiple servers being mixed.
+* Fix the initial server not refreshing on application launch.

 ### Version 3.2.1